aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/README.md

 * Get the link of the template uploaded to your Amazon S3 bucket (created as $ARTIFACT_BUCKET in the previous step)
 * Deploy the solution to your account by launching a new AWS CloudFormation stack

+## Known issues
+* For the options that use Amazon Kinesis Data Analytics, we recommend stopping the application before you delete the stack.
+If the application is running during the stack deletion, its status will change to `Updating`, and you might see some errors when CloudFormation tries to delete resources such as `AWS::KinesisAnalyticsV2::ApplicationCloudWatchLoggingOption` and `Custom::VpcConfiguration` (a custom resource that configures the application to connect to a virtual private cloud).

 ## Additional Resources

 ### Services